 - Absolute (day+time) - day in year and current absolute time

 Your acquired signal may not be only a static signal; if you have ever tried to display a high-dynamic signal with digital values, you know that you have to make some kind of statistic to get representative values.
-Therefore, all instruments offer different display types, which can be selected from the Display type drop down list (Different setups will give you a different numbers of display types).
+Therefore, all instruments offer different display types, which can be selected from the Display type drop-down list (Different setups will give you a different number of display types).

 IMPORTANT: Be aware that all these display types represent only statistic values for the online display.
 The settings have no influence on the other displays or the data storage.

 The system will still run at the dynamic sample rate and Dewesoft X will acquire the data with full speed, calculate minimum, maximum, average and RMS for this time interval, however, every data point will NOT be displayed on instrument and stored, but only these calculated values.
-When From reduced rate mode is selected, display will reduce the data continuously according to the static/reduced rate selected in STATIC/REDUCED RATE drop down list in the channel setup.
+When From reduced rate mode is selected, the display will reduce the data continuously according to the static/reduced rate selected in the STATIC/REDUCED RATE drop-down list in the channel setup.

 Upper & Lower limit

 You can set high and/or low alarm limits for each instrument, which will cause the instrument numbers to change from green to red when it is either above the high limit or below the low limit (colors can be easily adjusted).